sepp2k/TeSSLa-mirror/tessla-compiler/doc/Architecture.md

 The translation to Rust source code is performed by [TesslaCoreToRust](../src/main/scala/de/uni_luebeck/isp/tessla/tessla_compiler/backends/rustBackend/TesslaCoreToRust.scala).
-It loads a [template source file](../src/main/resources/de/uni_luebeck/isp/tessla/tessla_compiler/RustSkeleton.rs) from the resources and replaces comments in there by the translations of the statement sequences in the generated `SourceListing`.
+It loads two [template source files](../src/main/resources/de/uni_luebeck/isp/tessla/rust/templates/) from the resources and replaces comments in there with the translations of the statement sequences in the generated `SourceListing`.
 It is a `TranslationPhase` from `SourceListing` to String.
 The generation of the Rust code is handled here by two code generators:
 The